Security at qub

 8.1 Bot Detection

 The seal flow is gated by a privacy-preserving CAPTCHA alternative that does not use cookies for tracking and does not fingerprint for advertising.
-A failed challenge blocks the seal request at the edge before it reaches our API.
+A failed challenge is rejected by our edge Worker before any seal-side processing happens.

 8.2 Rate Limiting